fpcorso/data-blog/content/2021-07-29-recurring-aws-lambda.md

 ## Next Steps

 Now that you have set up a Lambda function and set it up on a recurring schedule, there is so much you can do such as having a Twitter bot tweet on a recurring schedule or having a script to clean your data that gets run every hour.
 In future articles, I'll look at safely passing credentials to it and add other Python libraries to it.

-Be sure to subscribe below to get notified when the next article is published!